Page header

 CA Labor code CTA

-First, the operational costs.
-Adding business use to a personal vehicle means increased fuel consumption and increased wear and tear, with more frequent changes of oil, tires, brake pads, etc.
+1. OPERATIONAL COSTS.
+Business use of a personal vehicle means increased fuel consumption and increased wear and tear.
+The car will require more frequent changes of oil, tires, brake pads, etc.

-Second, the ownership costs.
-If the job requires a vehicle, the employer should reimburse property taxes, registration, depreciation, and car insurance.
-On average around 60% of the costs of vehicle ownership go to insurance and depreciation.
+2. OWNERSHIP COSTS.
+If the job requires a vehicle, the employer should reimburse the business portion of fixed costs.
+These include taxes, registration, depreciation, and insurance.
+On average around 60% of vehicle costs go to insurance and depreciation.

 Fuel, oil, tires, taxes, registration, insurance, depreciation...

-Complicating the matter, not all employees experience the same costs.
+Not all employees experience the same costs, though.
 Auto insurance premiums are higher in Michigan than in Oklahoma.
 Gas prices are higher in California than in South Carolina.
 Some employees travel 1,000 miles every month while others travel 2,000 miles.

-To calculate a fair car allowance amount, you need specific data on geographic variations in driving costs.
-Learn more by reading Four Steps to a Reasonable 2023 Car Allowance.
+To calculate a fair car allowance, you need data on geographic variations in driving costs.
+Learn more by reading Four Steps to a Reasonable 2025 Car Allowance.

-You may be wondering if your organization’s current allowance amount should be re-calculated.
-But first, you need to know whether your car allowance is taxable and whether your company is complying with IRS guidelines.
+You also need to know whether the allowance is taxable and whether your company complies with IRS rules.

 Chapter-2-Is-a-car-allowance-taxable